abduamal/TCAPIv1/README.md

 <a name="now"></a>
 ## 6. Features

+Add a recipe to the database.
+Update a recipe in the database.
-Add + Manipulate data in the database
+Delete a recipe from the database

 <a name="stretch"></a>
 ## 7. Stretch Goals